bruslim/bruslim.github.io/_posts/2014-06-30-the-execution-context.md

-My time at [HackerSchool](http://hackerschool.com) has let me dig into the inner conceptual workings of JavaScript, allowing me to demystify how closures and callbacks work.
+My time at [HackerSchool](http://hackerschool.com) has let me dig into the inner conceptual workings of JavaScript, allowing me to demystify how identifier (variables) resoltuion works in closures.

-The goal of this post is to allow you to paint a better mental picture of how variables in JavaScript are resolved.
+The goal of this post is to allow you to paint a better mental model of how identifiers in JavaScript are resolved.
 Especially if you are coming from a more traditional programming language like Java or C#.

 ##The Execution Context